adtzlr/tensortrax/README.md

 ```

 # Performance
 A [benchmark](https://github.com/adtzlr/tensortrax/blob/main/docs/benchmark/benchmark.py) for the gradient and hessian runtimes of an isotropic hyperelastic strain energy function demonstrates the performance of this package.
-The hessian is evaluated in about five seconds for one million input tensors (Intel Core i7-11850H, 32GB RAM).
+The hessian is evaluated in about two seconds for one million input tensors (Intel Core i7-11850H, 32GB RAM).

 ```math
 \psi(\boldsymbol{C}) = tr(\boldsymbol{C}) - \ln(\det(\boldsymbol{C}))